inspection systems and instruments

 intended for a range of tests on exotic materials.

-largest squirter system has been installed at a customer site in Asia, only
+largest squirter system has been installed at a customer site in Japan, only

 30 days after leaving UK.
 This is in contrast to some of our competitors, who

 can take more than 3 months after the system arrives at the end user site to

 reach a stage where it is operational.
 In fact some competitor systems never

 reach this stage and require extensive work by a third party such as USL

 before they become productive.
 Why not cut out the middle man and come